robjwells/robjwells.github.io/posts/2018/05/2018-05-03-tube-analysis-2.md

         />
 </p>

-There’s a tendency for journeys to become shorter and more expensive after the house move.
-How distinct in this regard are pre- and post-move journeys?
+Journeys taken after the house move appear to be shorter and more expensive.
+How distinct is this?
 What is driving the averages?
 I have a hunch so let me rush on ahead with this plot.

     r:
     commute_stations <- c('Woolwich Arsenal DLR', 'Stratford International DLR',
-                          'Stratford', 'Pudding Mill Lane')
+                          'Stratford', 'Pudding Mill Lane DLR')

     commute_journeys <- tidy_journeys %>%
         filter(